alien4cloud/csar-public-library/org/ystia/logstash/README.rst

 The component **Logstash Indexer** is scalable.
 The scalability of this component allows Log Analysis applications to deal with a huge amount of logs incoming from the Kafka broker.
 It is possible to deploy initially a topology with one or more Logstash Indexer and it is possible to scale out (add) or scale in (remove) Logstash Indexer instances at runtime.

-Each Logstash Indexer instance is a consumer of the same Kafka topic but of a different partition of this topic (see :ref:`Kafka<kafka_section>` for more details,).
+Each Logstash Indexer instance is a consumer of the same Kafka topic but of a different partition of this topic.
 If there are more partitions of the Kafka topic than Logstash Indexer (consumer), some consumers will read several partitions.
 But if there are more consumers than partitions, some consumers will not be used.
 So, it is important to correlate these two values (the number of partitions of the Kafka topic and the number of maximum instances of Logstash Indexer).

 Logstash resilience